CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

     - **Action Type:** Action
     - **Power Point Cost:** 6*
     - **Requirements:** PL6
     - **Description:** You begin to spin in circles with your blade out, dealing (PMd6 + (MIG or AGI)) PHS damage to all adjacent characters.
 You become slowed, but you may move and each character that you become adjacent to for first time while using this power also takes damage.
+Additionally, you might gain +1 PM.
 - **Deft Parry**
     - **Action Type:** Reaction
     - **Power Point Cost:** 4*